Terror Danjah: 2019–2025: Fourth album Invasion, ill health and death

 In April 2019, Pryce self-released the Red Flag EP via Hardrive.
 In July, he announced that he had signed his fourth solo album Invasion to British independent label Tru Thoughts for a September release, and shared its lead single "Module".
 On 20 August, the album's second single, "Scene 1" featuring Nii-Teiko, was re-released, having appeared on the pair's collaborative Hardrive EP The Scene Vol. 1 the previous year.
 A week later on 26 August, news broke online that Pryce had been entered into an induced coma, with DJ Sticky subsequently sharing two statements from the mother of Pryce's children via Twitter.
 Invasion was released on 13 September, and Tru Thoughts co-owner Robert Luis released a statement announcing that the label's share of recording and publishing royalties generated by the album would be given in full to Pryce to support him in his ill health.
 Writing for The Arts Desk, Joe Muggs awarded the album five stars, complimenting how it borrowed elements from bashment, trap, techno and metal while operating within the confines of grime's 140 beats per minute.
 Pryce woke from the coma and subsequently returned to Twitter in early 2020, claiming in May that he needed new kidneys, had undergone "long" and "tough" health treatments including kidney dialysis, and was in the process of regaining his speech.
-On the evening of 10 February 2025, Deja Vu FM founder D-Power Diesle announced that Pryce had died.
+On the evening of 10 February 2025, former Deja Vu FM co-owner D-Power Diesle announced that Pryce had died.